Navigating Life with a Mental Health Condition

 Nearly 50 million American adults live with a mental health condition and more than half do not receive treatment.
 At MHA, we have seen the COVID-19 pandemic worsen the current mental health crisis and increase the number of people looking for support.

 MHA knows that when you live with a mental health condition, the unique challenges that come with that condition intersect with every part of your life.
-So for MIAW this year, we are mapping out tips on how to navigate life’s intersections.
+We are mapping out tips on how to navigate life’s intersections.
 Follow along with us as we travel through these topics:

 - Picking up social skills.
 Your mental health condition can make you feel like you missed out on learning all the social “rules” that others seem to already know.
 You might struggle to notice social cues or feel like no matter how hard you try, you just can’t connect with people.
 You may also be likely to overthink social interactions or deal with rejection sensitivity.